amitu/amitu.github.com/_posts/2012-09-25-i-am-leaving-facebook-why-and-how-you-should-too.md

 world.

 More importantly we will be owners of our data, we will have years worth of public writing experience.
-Politics is a profession of using one's communication skills to gain power.
+Politics is a profession of using one-s communication skills to gain power.
 So many of worlds problems are related to communication.
 We becoming good at communication, which we will by public writing, is only good for everyon.